rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

 Declaring utilities and constants in JavaScript is liberating. <strong class='highlight'>Your CSS to be light-weight and declarative, and the heavy-lifting can be done in JavaScript.</strong>

+> **Next:** Let's look at how Tailwind deals with margins and spacing.

 ## Spacing grid

 Tailwind comes with a suite of CSS utility classes.
-Since parametric mixins aren't a thing, they often come with preset values.
-For instance, the `margin` helper can accept values like these.
+They often come with preset values.
+For instance, the `margin` helper can accept values like these below.

 | Class  | CSS           |
 | ------ | ------------- |